 – Senior Manager Ceres

-The work the WBA does to benchmark businesses is critical to achieving the Sustainable Development Goals, and RBI is proud and excited to be an ally in this endeavour.
+The work the WBA does to benchmark businesses is critical to achieving the Sustainable Development Goals, and RBIJ is proud and excited to be an ally in this endeavour.

 – CEO Responsible Business Initiative